St Bernard's Hospital, Hanwell: Foundation

 The design also reduced the need to build corridors and saved money.
 The wards themselves were long and thin with a corridor from one part of the asylum to another running through the ward itself.
 From the air the design is roughly symmetrical with services: kitchens; laundry; management; chapel and hall (used for parties, theatre and dances) all located in the middle with wards laid out to each side, male to the left of the entrance and female to the right.

-Hanwell became a model for future hospitals and was copied and modified by the designers of countless other asylums across England and Wales (for example Horton, Colney Hatch, Claybury, or Springfield).
-The main alternative design being the villa plan (for example Chalfont or Shenley).
+Hanwell became a model for future hospitals and was copied and modified by the designers of countless other asylums across England and Wales (for example Horton, Colney Hatch, Claybury, or Springfield)— the main alternative design being the villa plan, as at Chalfont or Shenley.

 The central tower was adorned with a monumental clock procured from John Moore & Sons of 38–9 Clerkenwell Close, London.
 This was later moved to the Chapel tower when the chapel was built.
 In November 1829 building work started again on the first extension, and there were further expansions in 1879.

 The building was designed as a functional work space and home for the treatment of insane paupers, rather than a residence or civic building.
 This unfortunately led to poor ventilation, and together with overcrowding may have been the cause of tuberculosis.
 The main view most people see of the hospital is the elegantly proportioned gatehouse entrance which adjoins the Uxbridge Road.
 It takes the form of a neoclassical half-circular arch, large and solid, over tall vertical barred, iron gates, which incorporate a small pedestrian gate with its own key lock.
 On the north side of the building there is a blue Ordnance Survey Bench Mark.
 This point was measured to be 69.279 feet (21.116 m) above mean sea level.